tidelabs/tidechain/README.md

 # Tidechain

-This repo contains runtimes for the Tidechain and Hertel networks.
+This repo contains runtimes for the Tidechain and Lagoon networks.
 The README provides information about installing the `tidechain` binary.
 For more specific guides, like how to be a validator, see the [Tidechain Wiki](#).